tenstorrent/tt-metal/CONTRIBUTING.md

 - To examine the compile time arguments of a kernel:
   - Within your kernel, assign the arguments to **constexpr** like this: `constexpr uint32_t in1_mcast_sender_noc_y = get_compile_time_arg_val(0);`
   - Run `dump-constexprs.py` script on the generated ELF file.
 E.g. `python tt_metal/tools/dump-consts.py built/0/kernels/command_queue_producer/1129845549852061924/brisc/brisc.elf --function kernel_main`

+### Tips for debugging hangs with watcher

+1. Develop with watcher enabled, always.
+Set `TT_METAL_WATCHER` to update every 10 seconds or shorter.
+Watcher will flag illegal noc transactions that may seem to run ok without watcher.
+This is expected (eg, 0 length transactions are not considered safe but seem safe in practice).
+At this time there are no known bugs in what watcher flags.
+2. Disable watcher for performance testing once changes have been “proven”.
+3. NOC sanitization is the most timing invasive portion of watcher.
+If you run your new code and watcher doesn’t flag a NOC error and you are looking for a timing sensitive hang, then disable NOC sanitization with `TT_METAL_WATCHER_DISABLE_NOC_SANITIZE=1` and re-run.
+4. If you still cannot reproduce the hang with the above, disable debug status w/ `TT_METAL_WATCHER_DISABLE_DEBUG_STATUS=1`.
+This will reduce visibility into the hang, but is better than nothing.
+5. You can disable assertions with `TT_METAL_WATCHER_DISABLE_ASSERT=1`.
+You could flip 4,5, but assertions are unlikely to perturb timing enough to matter

+If you reproduce the hang at this point, make sure watcher has printed `watcher checking device <n>`, then kill your program and open the watcher log file, go to the end and dump the last iteration of information.
+This should include each device and the `k_id` legend (the mapping from id to file).

+Sometimes signatures will point directly to the issue (eg, dispatch), though sometimes not.
+In any case, the watcher log and information from the above will be critical to help debugging hangs.

 ## Contribution standards